Philippe Karsenty: Career

-2012 Legislative Election
+2012 legislative election

 In the 2012 French legislative election, Karsenty stood as a dissident right-wing candidate, against the candidate endorsed by Sarkozy's Union for a Popular Movement, in the Eighth constituency for French residents overseas (which includes French residents in Israel, as well as in Italy, Turkey, Greece and several other countries).
 He finished third, with 14.45% of the vote, and did not advance to the run-off vote.
 In February 2013, the Constitutional Council found irregularities in the funding of his electoral campaign and barred him from standing for public office for a period of one year.

 Views on Israel and Palestine

-In 2002, he was proactive in a tentative to censor the diffusion of a pro-Palestinian book "Rêver la Palestine" (i.e., "dreaming of Palestine") edited by renowned French editor Flammarion.
+In 2002, he was proactive in a tentative attempt to censor the dissemination of a pro-Palestinian book "Rêver la Palestine" (i.e., "dreaming of Palestine") edited by renowned French editor Flammarion.

 Orit Arfa of the Jewish Journal described Karsenty as a "pro-Israel activist".

-Muhammad al-Durrah Controversy
+Muhammad al-Durrah controversy

 Karsenty came to public attention in 2004, when he was sued for libel by the French television network France 2.
 Karsenty had accused the network of having broadcast staged footage of the reported killing of a 12-year-old Palestinian boy, Muhammad al-Durrah, during a gun battle in the Gaza Strip in 2000.
 France 2 won its case in October 2006, but the judgment was overturned by the Paris Court of Appeal in May 2008, with France 2 refusing to release the full footage taken by their stringer on that day.
 France 2 appealed the decision to the Cour de cassation, France's highest court, and in February 2012, the Cour de cassation overturned the ruling of the Court of Appeal, which had acquitted Karsenty.
 On 26 June 2013, the Paris Court of Appeals once again convicted Karsenty of defamation, and fined him €7000.

 In parallel, on 10 June 2010, a court in Nanterre sentenced Canal Plus and Tac Press for defaming Karsenty in a documentary entitled Rumors, Brainwashing: The New News War, broadcast by this channel on 24 April 2008.